navinprasadk/terraform-aws/aws_cost_parameters.md

  6. ~~availability_zone~~

 ##### Missing Cost Parameter from Terraform Resource Block - aws_instance

   1. Data Transfer

- ##### EC2 and EBS Storage Cost Calculations
+##### EC2 and EBS Storage Cost Calculation

     1. EC2 Cost = No. of EC2 instances x hourly cost x Running hours in a month
     2. EBS Storage Cost = Storage Size x instance months x hourly cost (instance months = total EC2 running hours / 730 hours in a month)

- > For O1, GP2, GP3: Inaddition to EBS Storage cost, we have to calculate the transaction charges using IOPS and Throughput
+    > For io1, GP2, GP3: Inaddition to EBS Storage cost, we have to calculate the transaction charges using IOPS and Throughput

 --------------

 #### aws_s3_bucket